-Students who qualify may take up to 9 graduate credits, which apply to both the bachelor's degree in Psychology and the M.S. in Applied Psychology.
-If you choose to apply and are accepted to this program, you'll have the opportunity to sit for your professional counseling licensure exam early—after only 48, as opposed 60, credits.
-Contact us for more information or learn more about our accelerated options.
+Students who qualify may take up to 9 graduate credits, which apply to both the bachelor's degree in Psychology and the M.S. in Counseling Psychology or the M.S. in Industrial and Organizational Psychology.
+Learn more about our accelerated options.

 Studying psychology can open doors to an exciting, fascinating career, and this Bachelor of Arts program exposes you to the theories, methods and applied aspects of the field, offering you the practical skills training necessary to enter the job market or continue on to graduate studies.

 A two-semester sequence of both statistics and research methods allows you to investigate their related concepts together, so you can gain hands-on experience in researching and then apply statistics to analyze what you find.
 Your senior project will give you the opportunity to showcase what you've learned through an internship, research project, presentation and more.